bhisaac/5eFP/5eFP-SRD.md

 ### Duration

 A spell’s duration is the length of time the spell persists.
-A duration can be the length of an encounter, instantaneous, or until the PCs recall back to HQ.
-Some spells specify that their effects last until the spells are dispelled or destroyed.
+Most spells have an instantaneous duration.
+Spells with longer durations have a duration section.
+Longer durations include encounter and Recall.
+Some spells specify that their effects last until they are dispelled or destroyed.
+These spells also end when the game session ends.

 #### Encounter

 A number of spells have durations longer than an instant but shorter than a game session.
 These spells persist for the length of an encounter.
-Whenever you cast these spells while on the overland map, their effects remain as long as you do not change maps.
-If you change maps due to an encounter or by entering a foothold, the spell's duration ends when the encounter or foothold completes either in success or failure.

 #### Instantaneous

-Many spell durations are instantaneous.
-The spell harms, heals, creates, or alters a creature or an object in a way that can’t be dispelled, because its magic exists only for an instant.
+Most spell durations are instantaneous.
+The spell harms, heals, creates, or alters a creature or an object in a way that can’t be dispelled because its magic exists only for an instant.
+A spell without a listed duration has an instantaneous duration.

 #### Recall

-Some spells have lingering effects.
-A spell with a duration of recall lasts until Recall.
+Some spells have lingering effects that last well beyond an encounter but less than a day.
+Such a spell lasts until Recall.

-> A recall is a special ritual any PC can complete that can only be performed outside of an encounter.
-Once one or more PCs complete the recall ritual, all players Recall, returning to the map room at HQ.
-PCs automatically recall after 8 hours have elapsed since deploying.

 ### Concentration

-Spells with durations longer than instantaneous require you to maintain concentration in order to keep their magic active.
-If you lose concentration, such a spell ends.
+Most spells with durations longer than instantaneous require you to maintain concentration to keep their magic active, as indicated with the concentration keyword.
+If you lose concentration on a spell, it ends.

 You can end concentration at any time (no action required).

 Normal activity, such as moving and attacking, doesn’t interfere with concentration.
 The following factors can break concentration:
-- **Casting another spell with a duration longer than instantaneous.** You lose concentration on a spell if you cast another spell that requires concentration.
+- **Casting another spell with the concentration keyword.** You lose concentration on a spell if you cast another spell with the concentration keyword.
 You can’t concentrate on two spells at once.
 - **Being incapacitated or killed.** You lose concentration on a spell if you are incapacitated or if you die.

 ### Targets